-In this article, I am going to show you how to setup your DJI drone camera, using the Go 4 app, in Aperture Priority Mode for shooting photographs.
+In this article and video, I am going to show you how to setup your DJI drone camera, using the Go 4 app, in Aperture Priority Mode for shooting photographs.
 I will be using my Inspire 2.
 Your screen may look a little different, but the basics are the same.
 Also, note that some drones don’t allow you to change the aperture.

 What is Aperture Priority Mode?

 Aperture Priority Mode is where you tell the camera to use a particular aperture or f-stop and then it adjusts ISO and shutter speed to maintain that aperture.

 Why would I want to use that?